wso2/docs-is/en/docs/guides/login/oidc-request-object.md

             OIDC scope.
 For the purpose of testing, these claims are mapped to existing `http://wso2.org/claims/challengeQuestion1` and
             `http://wso2.org/claims/challengeQuestion2` local claims.
 If
-            necessary you can create two new local claims for this purpose.
+            required, you can create two new local claims for this purpose.

 2. While adding claims, if you want the the claims to prompt during user registration, make sure you select **Support by default** registration.
 Follow the steps below to set **Challenge Question1** and **Challenge Question2** to prompt during user